Spacial/awesome-systools/README.md

 * [xsv](https://github.com/BurntSushi/xsv): A fast CSV command line toolkit written in Rust.
 * [PaperTTY](https://github.com/joukos/PaperTTY): PaperTTY - Python module to render a TTY on e-ink
 * [smenu](https://github.com/p-gen/smenu): Terminal utility that allows you to use words coming from the standard input to create a nice selection wi
+* [shark](https://github.com/satyarohith/shark): A CLI to Interact with DigitalOcean

 ## Editors